Relativistic three-body effects in hierarchical triples: Effects of Third-body 1pN Cross Terms due to a SMBH

-where the factor $f_\alpha^{\ell m}$ contains numerical factors of order unity and factors including $e_j,\omega_j,\iota_j$.
-We will use the scaling magnitude ${\mathcal{X}}_{\ell m} = q^\ell \epsilon^m$ as an estimate for which cross terms will be dominant or subdominant given an initial set of triple parameters.
-Since the semi-latus rectum has dimensions of length, $f^{p_1}_{\ell m}$ includes an additional factor of $p_1$ so that a given perturbation leads to the same scaling factor ${\mathcal{X}}_{\ell m}$ across all elements.
-By construction, the 2BpN pericenter precession term [Eq.~(\ref{eq:perip})] has a scaling magnitude of $\mathcal{X}_{00} = 1$.
+can be used as an estimate for which cross terms will be dominant or subdominant given an initial set of triple parameters.
+Since the semilatus rectum has dimensions of length, we compensate by defining $f^{p_1}_{\ell m}$ with an additional factor of $p_1$ so that a given perturbation leads to the same scaling factor ${\mathcal{X}}_{\ell m}$ across all elements.
+The inner 1pN precession term [Eq.~(\ref{eq:perip})] has a scaling magnitude of $\mathcal{X}_{00} = 1$.